Toshi's Table

 This delicious pumpkin soup without cream is truly magical!
 It is dairy-free, gluten-free, vegan and uses canned pumpkin to keep things simple.
 If you're a pumpkin fan, this recipe will become a go-to during the fall and winter season.

-Pumpkin soup is so cozy and comforting.
-This recipe uses coconut milk instead of heavy cream to embody that rich, creamy flavor.
-It is perfect for holiday get-togethers and pairs nicely with roasted brussels sprouts with raspberry-balsamic glaze!
+This delicious vegan soup is so cozy and comforting.
+This recipe uses coconut milk instead of heavy cream to embody that rich, creamy flavor while keeping it dairy-free.

 Jump to: